tim42/alphyn/documentation/lexer.md

 {
 ```

 This tells alphyn what kind of token you want the lexer to create.
-As we don't have special needs, we simply use the default token class
-and tell alphyn that this token will hold floating point as optional value.
-(The default token class can hold any default-constructible objects)
+As we don't have special needs, we simply use the default token class and tell alphyn that this token will hold floating point as optional value.
+(The default token class can hold any default-constructible objects).
+You can use any token type that has a compatible interface.
 ```c++
   using token_type = neam::ct::alphyn::token<float>;
 ```

-This `enum` is not mandatory, but this nicely describe the different terminals and non-terminals
-the syntax and the grammar will have.
+This `enum` is not mandatory, but this nicely describes the different terminals and non-terminals the syntax and the grammar will have.
 ```c++
   using type_t = typename token_type::type_t;
   enum e_token_type : type_t